 I have some first-hand experience with this.
 While a business student at UIUC, a friend of mine (he’s now my husband) developed a design for a new fuel cell.
 We decided to write up a business plan together and took it to several business plan competitions judged by venture capitalists.
 The feedback we received was consistent: we should take the plan and really run with it.
 So we did.
 After 2 years, we finally attracted a substantial round of funding and were able to make the business our day jobs

-Of course, being successful with a startup isn’t easy, although startups are getting a lot of attention from the government, particularly through President Obama’s Startup America initiative.
-And university and government labs are putting a lot of emphasis on economic development through entrepreneurship.
-These factors have made for a good environment for students with an entrepreneurial spirit.
+Of course, being successful with a startup isn’t easy.
+But universities and government labs have been putting a lot of emphasis on entrepreneurship and startups.
+This makes for a good environment for students with an entrepreneurial spirit.

 So, although a career in tech transfer may not be waiting for you as soon as you graduate, several paths are available to get you there relatively quickly.
 Fortunately, the initiative and self-discipline needed to go after these opportunities are the same qualities that make for a successful career in tech transfer.